 20. For children under the age of one, falls account for 50% of all nonfatal injuries.

-Notably, falling is the leading cause of nonfatal injury for all age groups under 15.
+Notably, fall statistics show that falling is the leading cause of nonfatal injury for all age groups under 15.
 Among infants and children under 10, two other causes are noted: being struck by an object (or against it) and animal bites or insect stings.

 21. Children account for 8,000 fall-related trips to hospital ERs every day.